 Tania Australis has an apparent magnitude of 3.06 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of -1.35 If you used the 2007 Parallax value, you would get an absolute magnitude of -1.18.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-The star is a pulsating Semiregular s, which are giants or supergiants of intermediate and late spectral variable type which means that its size changes over time.
+The star is a pulsating Semi-Regular Star w variable type which means that its size changes over time.
 The Variable Type is usually named after the first star of that type to be spotted.
-Tania Australis brightness ranges from a magnitude of 3.000 to a magnitude of 3.000 over its variable period.
+Tania Australis brightness ranges from a magnitude of 3.186 to a magnitude of 3.123 over its variable period.
 The smaller the magnitude, the brighter the star.
 Its variable/pulsating period lasts for 0.0 days (variability).

 |Absolute Magnitude||-1.35 / -1.18|